East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 I’m overwhelmed and afraid to speak up.
 How do I even start the process?

-We will ask you questions such as when you were at EMJDF, who may have been involved, and what kind of injuries you suffered.
-Next, we’ll investigate your case by speaking to other survivors, interviewing staff, and finding inspection reports.
-Throughout the process, we will keep you informed of what is happening and offer you resources, such as connecting you with victim advocates.
+We will ask you questions, including when you were at EMJDF, who may have been involved, and the nature of your injuries, such as whether the abuse caused PTSD.
+Next, we’ll investigate your case by speaking to other sexually assaulted survivors, interviewing staff, and finding inspection reports.

 At Injury Lawyer Team, we prioritize your well-being and safety over anything else.
 Everything you tell us is confidential, and we work to minimize the emotional trauma that may result from reviewing your sexual abuse.